Hikaru Utada: 2015–2016: Parenthood and Fantôme

-On July 3, 2015, Utada revealed the birth of a son on her blog, and mentioned work on an album primarily written during pregnancy.
-She asked for patience leading up to the release during the transition into parenthood.
+In 2015, Utada revealed the birth of a son on their blog, and mentioned work on an album primarily written during pregnancy.
+They asked for patience leading up to the release during the transition into parenthood.
 In January 2016, it was reported that Utada would release a song in the spring.
 "Hanataba o Kimi ni" ("Bouquet for You") was the theme for the television show Toto Neechan (とと姉ちゃん)), which aired on April 4, 2016.
 In February 2016, "Manatsu no Tōriame" was aired on April 4, 2016, to be the theme to a late-night TV station's news show, News Zero.
 That same day, Utada's website announced the official song's release, as digital singles, on April 15.

-Utada's website was also updated with the announcement of a project titled "New-Turn", in which fans were encouraged to purchase her music and to use the hashtag "#おかえりHIKKI" ("Welcome Back Hikki") on Twitter.
+Utada's website was also updated with the announcement of a project titled "New-Turn", in which fans were encouraged to purchase their music and to use the hashtag "#おかえりHIKKI" ("Welcome Back Hikki") on Twitter.
 The aim was to use proceeds from the music purchased to plant more cherry blossom trees in the tsunami-damaged areas of Japan after the 2011 Tōhoku earthquake.
-The website also confirmed her return to artistic activities.
+The website was also confirmed their return to artistic activities.

 On August 8, 2016, the album's title, track list and cover were released.
 The album's title was announced as Fantôme (French: 'ghost'), containing eight new songs, as well as the previous three singles, for a track listing totaling eleven tracks.
 Following its release on September 28, Fantôme was commercially and critically successful.
 It debuted atop the Oricon Albums Chart and stayed there for four consecutive weeks, the most of any Utada studio album since First Love.
 It was awarded Album of the Year at the Japan Record Awards and received positive reviews from media outlets.
 At the end of the year, it was ranked the third-best-selling physical record of the year by Oricon, as well as the best-selling digital album, according to Billboard Japan.